fabric-testbed/fabric-core-api/docs/storage.md

 ### `/storage`

 - GET - retrieve list of storage allocations
-  - param: `project_uuid` - optional project UUID
+  - param: `project_uuid` - optional search by project UUID
-  - authz: `facility-operators` see all storage allocations
+  - authz: `facility-operators` can list all storage allocations
-  - authz: all others see storage allocations associated to projects they are creator/owner/member of
+  - authz: all others can list storage allocations associated to projects they are creator/owner/member of
 - POST - create a new storage allocation
   - data: `expires_on` as string (required)
   - data: `project_uuid` as string (required)